 Show competence when handling horses of varying fitness.
-Assessment Criteria Show ability to assess levels of fitness by static evaluation.
+Show ability to assess levels of fitness by static evaluation.
 Show understanding of the principles of fittening for a variety of disciplines.
 Show understanding of the principles of feeding for a variety of disciplines.
-Demonstrate sound knowledge of equine nutrition.
+Assessment Criteria Demonstrate sound knowledge of equine nutrition.
 Show ability to assess development of main muscular groups.
 Be able to discuss feeding and fittening in a range of situations.
 Be able to discuss feeding and fittening from a welfare, economic and safety viewpoint.
 Explain the practicalities of nutrition before, during and after transit.
-The horse provided may be of any age, type or size.
+The range and scope of the section will include The horse provided may be of any age, type or size.
 Candidates will assess the horse's level of fitness through static evaluation only, including muscular development.
 Candidates must be able to suggest potential competition use or the type of work the horse may be in.
-The range and scope of the section will include Fittening horses - from out of work to participation, to include: planning and implementation of programmes to maintain and to develop fitness. identification of factors which could affect a programme. ability to adjust programmes to overcome problems/set backs. programmes to suit the individual horse (biomechanics, temperament). instructing staff on practical considerations. knowledge of performance requirements across a variety of disciplines.
+Fittening horses - from out of work to participation, to include: planning and implementation of programmes to maintain and to develop fitness. identification of factors which could affect a programme. ability to adjust programmes to overcome problems/set backs. programmes to suit the individual horse (biomechanics, temperament). instructing staff on practical considerations. knowledge of performance requirements across a variety of disciplines.
 Feeding horses - from out of work to participation, to include:

-- knowledge of feeding requirements across a variety of disciplines - planning and implementation of feeding regimes to maintain health and performance. - nutritional requirements. - health conditions. - breeding stock. - practical application in yards of different sizes and disciplines, including economy and clean sport.

-Travelling horses - national and international travel.
+nutritional requirements. health conditions. breeding stock. practical application in yards of different sizes and disciplines, including economy and clean sport.
+Travelling horses - national and international travel. • health conditions. breeding stock. practical application in yards of different sizes and disciplines, including economy and clean sport. --- --- ---